Showing the fastest and cheapest results for 08 Dec

 Train tickets to Glasgow go on sale three months before the departure date.
 If you know when you’re travelling to Glasgow then it’s better to buy tickets as early as possible.
 These are known as Advance tickets and are often much cheaper than Anytime tickets—the ticket type that can be bought for any train up to the moment of departure.

-With Omio you can book tickets in advance, apply railcards, find off-peak tickets and benefit from group discounts.
+With Omio you can book tickets in advance, apply railcards to searches, find off-peak tickets and benefit from group discounts.
 It’s never been easier to find cheap tickets to Glasgow!

 Several different train companies can take you to Glasgow.
 The train company you travel with will depend on where in the UK you are travelling from.

 Glasgow is a popular metropolis and has many trains arriving, departing and transiting through it every day.
-Some of the most popular train routes include Birmingham–Glasgow, Edinburgh–Glasgow and Manchester–Glasgow.
+Some of the most popular train routes include Aberdeen–Glasgow, Birmingham–Glasgow, Edinburgh–Glasgow, and Manchester–Glasgow.
 Find out more about these routes below.

-Trains depart from Birmingham New Street and arrive at Glasgow Central.
+Trains depart from Birmingham New Street and arrive into Glasgow Central.
 Trains are operated by either Avanti West Coast or First CrossCountry.
 The quickest journey time is four hours 37 minutes.

 Direct trains depart from Manchester Victoria and arrive at Glasgow Central.
 Trains on this route are operated by Avanti West Coast or First Transpennine Express.
 The quickest journey time is three hours 13 minutes.